Can a general process simulator be used for flare system design and rating?

-Process Ecology has worked with clients on various flare studies through the years and a question which occasionally comes up is whether a process simulator such as Aspentech HYSYS can be used for flare system design and/or rating.
+Process Ecology has worked with clients on various flare studies through the years and a question that occasionally comes up is whether a process simulator such as Aspentech HYSYS can be used for flare system design and/or rating.

 In most cases, dedicated applications such as Aspentech Flarenet or Invensys Visual Flow are much better options for a number of reasons which are outlined here.
 The following description applies to HYSYS vs. Flarenet, although many of these items are more generally applicable to other simulators.